-Wisemans Bridge is a beach of rocks, sand and shingle, with a large stream (Fords Lake) emerging at the southern side.
-The road here runs along the seafront with (free) roadside parking is available in the pebbly verge overlooking the shore.
+Wisemans Bridge is a beach of rocks, sand and shingle, with a large stream (Fords Lake) emerging on the southern side.
+The road here runs along the seafront, and (free) roadside parking is available in the pebbly verge overlooking the shore.
 Access to the beach is a short walk down a steep slipway, or across the pebbles.

-Northwards the shore is initially rocky, becoming increasingly sandy on the approach to Amroth.
-To the south the shore is a mix of rocks, sand and rockpools, with a substantial spring welling onto the beach just before Coppet Hall point.
+Northwards from Wisemans Bridge, the shore is initially rocky, becoming increasingly sandy on the approach to Amroth.
+To the south the shore is a mix of rocks, sand and rock-pools, with a substantial spring welling onto the beach just before Coppet Hall point.
 Dogs are allowed at all times.